 Look out for our newsletters in your inbox soon.

-With all of the hot springs available throughout Iceland to relax in, it’s not really all that surprising that Icelandic people are so peaceful.
+With all of the hot springs to relax in throughout Iceland, it’s not surprising that Icelandic people are so peaceful.
 So peaceful in fact, that the country was ranked No.1 by the IEP.
-Of course, the scenery alone is enough to make that stress melt away.
-The Blue Lagoon, one of the nation’s most famous attractions, is a geothermal spa that contains waters that are 98 to 102 degrees Fahrenheit all year round.
-The warm waters are soothing and rich in minerals like silica and sulfur, believed to help heal skin disorders like eczema.
+Of course, the scenery alone is enough to melt the stress away.
+The Blue Lagoon, one of the nation’s most famous attractions, is a geothermal spa that contains 98- to 102-degree waters all year round.
 There are also a multitude of waterfalls, like Seljalandsfoss Falls, which plunges 200 feet into a pool below.
 Some visitors have had the fortune of being able to watch the Northern Lights from behind the cascading waters.
 Iceland is one of the best places on the planet to witness the wonder of the aurora borealis.

-Maybe it’s the music at Vienna’s Musikverein’s famous Golden Hall, known as happiness for the ears, as well as those famous chocolate Sacher tortes at Café Sacher that keep everyone feeling relaxed.
+Maybe it’s the music at Vienna’s Musikverein or those famous chocolate Sacher tortes at Café Sacher that keep everyone in Austria feeling relaxed.
 This country is ranked the third-most peaceful, due in part to minimal violence and political conflict within it, as well as its equitable distribution of income that may help keep it that way.
 For visitors, in addition to melt-in-your-mouth chocolate and heavenly music, you’ll find charming villages and soaring mountains.
 The Austrian Alps are the nation’s biggest natural attraction for tourists, offering outstanding skiing and mountaineering.
-Innsbruck, the region’s major city, also offers fun attractions like Swarovski Crystal World and the Aplenzoo, the highest zoo in Europe.
+Innsbruck, the region’s major city, also offers fun attractions like Swarovski Crystal World and the Alpenzoo, one of the highest elevation zoos in Europe.

 Switzerland, ranked as the No. 5 most peaceful country, has a positive form of multiculturalism with people living together peacefully notwithstanding different languages and different religions.
 It also has some of the most stunning mountain scenery in the world, including the Matterhorn, recognized around the globe as its proud symbol.
-It soars into the sky at an incredible 14,692 feet, offering challenges to mountaineers and a spectacular sight for all to see.
 No matter what time of year you visit, taking a ride on the Gornergrat railway from the village of Zermatt will bring you to the starting point of an unforgettable tour on the mountain.
-If you like to swim, you’ll never be more than 12 miles from a lake or river, and the waters here are extraordinarily clean, making them perfect for a cool dip in the summer.
+If you like to swim, the waters here are extraordinarily clean, making them perfect for a cool dip in the summer.

-This peaceful, happy country, is also a great destination for seeing the Northern Lights, and you can even visit Santa any time of the year at Santa Clause Village or sleep in a glass igloo at Kakslauttanen, staring up into the starry sky above, watching for the spectacular light show.
+This peaceful, happy country, is also a great destination for seeing the Northern Lights, and you can even visit Santa any time of the year at Santa Clause Village or sleep in a glass igloo at Kakslauttanen Arctic Resort, staring up into the starry sky above for the spectacular light show.
 During the warmer months, you can visit charming seaside towns too, like Hanko, where visitors and locals alike enjoy surfing, diving and cycling.
-Finland is a land with thousands of forests and thousands of lakes too, in fact, it’s home to 188,000 lakes that are so vast, the country has the most water in relation to land mass of all others in the entire world.
-Not only that, but the Finnish term, “Jokamiehen Oikeus,” which means “Everyman’s Right,” gives you the freedom to walk freely in nature, wherever you want.
+Finland is a land with thousands of forests and thousands of lakes too — in fact, the country has the most water in relation to land mass of all others in the entire world.
+Not only that, but the Finnish term, “Jokamiehen Oikeudet,” which means “Everyman’s Right,” gives you the freedom to walk freely in nature, wherever you want.

 Belgium has long been known as a peaceful country.
 A place where harmony with nature can be seen and experienced in the city as well as the countryside.
-Brussels, and the surrounding region, has more green areas than any other European Capital, home to many parks as well as the beautiful Soignes Forest.
-The southern part of Belgium, often referred to as the Ardennes, forms its “green lung,” with a network of rivers, nature reserves and woods.
-Beyond Brussels you’ll find a world of picturesque landscapes that includes castles stone-built villages and gourmet eateries.
+Brussels, and the surrounding region, has more green areas than any other European Capital, home to many parks as well as the beautiful Sonian Forest.
+The southern part of Belgium, often referred to as the Ardennes, forms Belgium’s “green lung,” with a network of rivers, nature reserves and woods.
+Beyond Brussels you’ll find a world of picturesque landscapes that include castles, stone-built villages and gourmet eateries.
 Visit historic Bastogne, relaxing Spa, scenic Namur and the castles of Bouillon too.

 Norway is another country that’s often ranked among the happiest in the world in addition to being one of the safest and most peaceful nations.
 With stunning landscapes including everything from cascading waterfalls and glacial valleys surrounded by towering mountains to breathtaking coastlines and an abundance of wildlife, it’s no wonder residents are happy to live here.
-The capital city of Oslo is sure to make any foodie smile – the Michelin food guide 2014 awarded five stars among four restaurants here: Ylajali, Statholdergaarden and Fauna each received one star each, while Maeemo held onto two stars.
+The capital city of Oslo is sure to make any foodie smile, with several Michelin five-star restaurants.
 Outdoor enthusiasts will want to head to Dovrefjell National Park in the Dovrefjell mountain area to look for shaggy musk oxen and reindeer.

-Swedes love to celebrate, rather than fighting amongst themselves or against other countries.
-The nation tied with the Czech Republic at No. 11 on the Global Peace Index, and located in the northern reaches of Europe, it also happens to be one of the most beautiful Scandinavian countries.
+Swedes love to celebrate, rather than fighting among themselves or against other countries.
+The nation tied with the Czech Republic at No. 11 on the Global Peace Index, and it also happens to be one of the most beautiful Scandinavian countries.
 If you happen to go, the midsummer celebration is the biggest, a national holiday celebrating the longest day of the year with traditional food and dances around the maypole.
 If you can’t make it then, you’ll still find a ton of things to do.
-Only 20 minutes from Sweden’s capital city, Stockholm, the Stockholm Archipelago is made up of some 30,000 islands.
-Offering all sorts of outdoor recreation, from swimming and kayaking to fishing, hiking, bicycling and more.
-Or, you can head up to the stunning Bohuslan coast, one of the best places for sea kayaking as well as opportunities for rock climbing and mountain biking too.
+Only 20 minutes from Sweden’s capital city of Stockholm, the Stockholm Archipelago offers all sorts of outdoor recreation, from swimming and kayaking to fishing, hiking, bicycling and more.
+Or you can head up to the stunning Bohuslan coast, one of the best places for sea kayaking as well as opportunities for rock climbing and mountain biking too.

 As if you needed another reason to go to the Emerald Isle, with its lush green hills, stunning coastline, ancient castles, tons of Irish charm and legendary hospitality, it’s really not surprising that Ireland is one of the world’s most peaceful countries.
 Don’t miss embarking on one of the most scenic drives on earth, the Ring of Kerry, and if you’re up for a hike, you’ll find practically an endless number of opportunities too, including Wicklow Way in the Wicklow Mountains as well as Killarney National Park.
-If castles are your thing, don’t miss Kilkenny Castle, rising above the River Nore, or the Rock of Cashel, an ancient fortified home of kings, both in the southeast region of the country.
+If castles are your thing, don’t miss Kilkenny Castle or the Rock of Cashel, both in the southeast region of the country.
 If you want to splurge, you can even spend the night at Ashford Castle, renowned as one of the most spectacular in the world.